HIGHLIGHTS

 Speaking of thin, the tablet is surprisingly slim considering what powers it.
 It packs a massive 10,100mAh battery, and honestly, it is impressive how Honor squeezed that into a 7.25mm thin body.

-However, Honor seems to have forgotten to give the Pad X8b decent charging speeds.
-The spec sheet makes no mention of any charging speed, so it looks like Honor is sticking with 10W or 15W.
-To fill that massive 10,100mAh unit at that speed, you will be waiting quite a while.
+However, Honor seems to have forgotten to give the Pad X8b decent charging speeds, and they’re sticking with 15W charging.
+So to fill that massive 10,100mAh unit at that speed, you will be waiting quite a while.

 For durability, Honor does boast an SGS 5-Star Drop & Crush Resistance, but the tablet is missing an official ingress rating.